Final Paper

 Plagiarism

 Any sources that you use must be appropriately quoted, paraphrased, and cited.
 If you borrow more than four words in a row from a source you must put these in quotation marks and cite the source.
 Please review the handout, “What is Plagiarism – and How to Avoid It” posted on our Handouts page and let’s discuss any questions you have.
+Plagiarism counts as a serious violation of academic integrity.

 AI